Claualvarez/ECCB2020/Searching.md

 ![](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/Hemerythrin_seq_fam_searchPDBe.png)

-Select the results for Sequence family : PF01814 : Hemerythrin.
+2. Select the results for Sequence family : PF01814 : Hemerythrin. \

-2. This page will display all entries associated with the Hemerythrin family in Pfam.
+   This page will display all entries associated with the Hemerythrin family in Pfam. \

 ![](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/hemerythrin_PDBe_entries.png)

+   You may notice that

 3.